Murder of Tammy Vincent

 Tammy A. Vincent was a teenage runaway who was murdered in September, 1979.
 Her body was not identified until 2007, twenty-eight years after her death.
 It was previously believed she may have been a victim of the notorious Green River killings.
 Vincent's case has not been officially solved.
-NCIS cast member Pauley Perrette collaborated with the popular television show America's Most Wanted in 2009 to work on solving the case.

-Vincent was a farmer's daughter from Okanogan County, Washington who ran away from home, and found work as a prostitute in Seattle.
+Vincent was from Okanogan County, Washington, who found work as a prostitute in Seattle.
 In August 1979, she was arrested by the local vice police.
 She agreed to testify against her employers in a prostitution and racketeering case.
 A lawyer delivered her back to her employers, and they relocated her to San Francisco.
 She was murdered in September 1979.
 She was reportedly last seen alive in the company of an unnamed man wearing a leisure suit.
 Two weeks after leaving Seattle, her body was discovered in a beach located in Tiburon, California.